 The process to set up a new scan is pretty similar between Campnab and Schnerp.
 However, there are a few key differences that you will want to pay attention to because they can affect the price.

 On both services, you start by plugging in a park or campground.
-From there, you can select what type of site you want (RV vs. tent, which loops of the campground, if you are ok with a walk-in site, etc.) While Schnerp lets you specify that you want electric hook-ups or wheelchair accessibility, Campnab does not.
+From there, you can select what type of site you want (RV vs. tent, which loops of the campground, if you are ok with a walk-in site, etc.) Both Schnerp and Campnab let you specify whether you want electric hook-ups or wheelchair accessibility.

 If you know the campground well, you can also select a specific site or set of sites.
 Schnerp lets you do this as part of a standard request.
 On Campnab, you need to have a monthly subscription plan to use this feature.